Charitable IRA Rollover Gifts

 The Charitable IRA Rollover Provision Has Expired

-The Charitable IRA Rollover legislation expired December 31, 2013, and to date Congress has not reauthorized this provision for 2014.
-This means that, at this time, individuals cannot make a gift from their IRA accounts directly to the charity of their choice without paying income taxes on the amount withdrawn.
+The charitable IRA rollover legislation has not been reauthorized for 2014.
+At this time, individuals cannot make a gift from their IRA accounts directly to the charity of their choice without paying income taxes on the amount withdrawn.

 What can I do in the meantime?

-Given the uncertainty of reauthorization by the U.S. Congress, we are suggesting that you keep your charitable intentions in mind as you time your IRA withdrawls for the year.
+Although we are optimistic about the current action on charitable provisions, we suggest that you keep your charitable intentions in mind as you time your IRA withdrawals for the year.
 If and when reauthorization occurs, you will be able to consider the option of a charitable IRA rollover gift in 2014.
 As always, we encourage you to review any important decisions involving your IRA funds with your financial advisors.

 Please bookmark this page and continue to check back with us for updates!

 We are monitoring congressional tax legislation and will continue to post updates on the Charitable IRA Rollover provision as soon as we receive them.